Flarp/SuperpermSearch/README.md

 * **Upper Limiting**: There is an algorithm known to generate superpermutations of length $n! + (n−1)! + (n−2)! + (n−3)! + n − 3$.
 If we come across a node such that it would be impossible for an ideal (and likely impossible) combination of the remaining unused permutations, along with the current string, to fit in a string with length less than the size guaranteed by the algorithm, abandon the node.

+* **Duplicate Permutation Detection**: If the current node contains a permutation more than once, do not expand the node.
+This is conjectural as it is not known whether or not being a minimal superpermutation implies there are no duplicate permutations, but the smallest known permutations for different $n$ do not have duplicates.

 ## Results

 | $n$ | A* | IDA* | RBFS | SMA* |